Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 20</h4>
 </p>

-<h4>Observation:</h4> The most expensive cars are the ones that look like new as expected,and the cheaper are the ones looking fair.
+<h4>Observation:</h4> The most expensive cars are the full size as expected,and the cheaper are the compact, which makes sense.